Prime Minister of Australia: Selection and constitutional basis

 In ordinary circumstances, the leader of the party or coalition that has the confidence of the House of Representatives is entitled to become prime minister and form a government.
 Generally, a party or coalition will have a majority in the lower house in order to provide confidence, however in periods of minority government, the larger party will rely on confidence and supply from minor parties or independents.
 By convention, the prime minister must be a member of the lower house.
 The only case where a member of the Senate was appointed prime minister was John Gorton, who subsequently resigned his Senate position and was elected as the member for Higgins in the House of Representatives.
 The prime minister is formally appointed to the role by the governor-general under section 64 of the Australian Constitution, however their choice is limited in normal circumstances to the individual with the confidence of the lower house.
-However, the prime minister (and all other ministers) must be a parliamentarians or become one within three months to be a minister.
+However, the prime minister (and all other ministers) must be a parliamentarian or become one within three months to be a minister.

 There are no term limits for the prime minister, and they are generally entitled to continue in their role whilst they retain the confidence of the lower house.
 Individuals most commonly cease to become prime minister after losing an election by not obtaining a majority in the lower house (at which point they generally become leader of the opposition or resign) or through replacement by their parliamentary party colleagues.
 This later method has become increasingly common, with the office changing hands four times due to parliamentary spill and only twice due to an election in the period following the election defeat of John Howard in 2007 to the election of Anthony Albanese in 2022.

 A prime minister may also lose their position following a vote of no confidence in the government or due to a failure to pass supply through the lower house.
 In either event, the prime minister is required by convention to either resign or call an election.
 Whether a prime minister is required to resign or call an election following an inability to pass supply through the Senate was the animating issue of the 1975 constitutional crisis.
 In that event, governor-general Sir John Kerr dismissed the Whitlam government following the Senate's deferral of the government's budget and demand that they would not pass supply until the government called an election.
 The constitutional propriety of the governor-general's action during that period remains subject to vigorous debate.